 The reason I love to can dry beans is because cooking beans from their dry state takes a lot of time that I usually just don’t have.
 So if you can them, they are on the shelf ready to go as soon as I need them.

-Canning okra?
+Canning recipes for okra?
 Well, yes, you can.
-It is a healthy option to storing it for future use.
+It is a healthy option for storing it for future use.

 Again, my mother in law was the one that introduced me to canned squash.
 I use to only like squash breaded and fried or sautéed fresh.

-However, after I discovered canning them they taste great being sautéed from the can or in squash casserole.
+However, after I discovered canning recipes for them, they taste great being sautéed from the can or in squash casserole.
 It is so delicious and one more way to utilize your garden.

 I like to grow pumpkins.
 My main reason is to feed them to my chickens and goats for worming, but I have other uses too.